cvilsmeier/sqinn/README.md

 > [!NOTE]
-> This work is sponsored by Monibot - Easy Server and Application Monitoring.
+> This work is sponsored by Monibot - Website, Server and Application Monitoring.
 > Try out Monibot at [https://monibot.io](https://monibot.io?ref=sqinn).